 Use observation assessment effectively to be responsive to the children’s needs and interest ensuring that all children make progress from their starting points.

 Our adults utilise a range of strategies to ensure that the teaching is developmentally appropriate, varied and stimulating.

 All staff recognise importance of modelling skills, learning behaviours and high expectations.

-The relationships which the children develop in the Early Years, with each other and with our staff are central to their happiness and will lay the best possible foundation for them to become independent lifelong learners.
+We believe the relationships which the children develop in the Early Years, with each other and with our staff, are central to their happiness and will lay the best possible foundation for them to become independent lifelong learners.

-In the Early Years Foundation Stage the work is carefully planned around the interests of the children to ensure that they develop their skills progressively in an exciting, fun, creative way and achieve the highest standards possible.
-We also provide a 'hook' to engage the children in the new learning experiences.
+Learning opportunities are carefully planned around the interests of the children so they can lead, take ownership and become immersed in their learning.
+We support the children to develop their skills progressively in exciting, fun and creative ways to achieve the highest standards possible.
+We also provide 'hooks' or 'scenarios' to support their ideas and to really engage the children in their new learning experiences.

-For information regarding the EYFS Curriculum, please see the links and attachments below:
+For further information regarding the EYFS Curriculum, please see the links and attachments below: